grommet/grommet-toolbox/README.md

 Developer Environment for Grommet applications with the following built-in features:

-* Ability to create a production ready distribution with minified Javascript and CSS
+* Ability to create a production ready distribution with minified JavaScript and CSS
 * Ability to sync your distribution to a remote location
-* Javascript and Sass linters
+* JavaScript and Sass linters
 * Development server with hot-reloading
 * Test infrastructure based on tape and gulp watch
 * Code coverage using Istanbul